temporalio/temporal/docs/architecture/nexus.md

 [component.nexusoperations.callback.endpoint.template](https://github.com/temporalio/temporal/blob/7c8025aff96af7d72a91af615f1d625817842894/components/nexusoperations/config.go#L69)
 global dynamic config must be set to construct callback URLs or the executor will fail to process invocation tasks.
 When routing callbacks to external clusters and non-Temporal destinations, the URL is used and should be a value that is publically accessible to those external destinations.
-Callbacks that are routed internally within the cluster, resolve the frontend URL via membership or, as a last resort, via static configuration overrides.
+Callbacks that are routed internally within the cluster resolve the frontend URL via membership or, as a last resort, via static configuration overrides.

 The timeout for making a single Nexus HTTP call is configurable via: `component.nexusoperations.request.timeout`